 North Sails NEWS

-SELECTING THE RIGHT OFF-WIND SAILS FOR YOUR MULTIHULL
+SELECTING THE RIGHT DOWNWIND SAILS FOR YOUR MULTIHULL

 Fast and fun off-wind sailing is what multihulls are all about.
 High speed, high stability and close wind angles require unique sail choices.
 Cruising multihulls in particular benefit from specialized sails that are versatile and easy to use.
 Understanding downwind sail types and selecting the right sail will help you achieve top performance from your boat and enjoy your time on the water.